Hi there, I'm Caitlin!

 You've come to the right place!

 The short version goes something like this:

 I’m a Montreal-based flutist who enjoys performing in solo and chamber recitals as well as teaching private flute lessons.
 Connecting with audiences and aspiring flutists about social issues, music, and life itself is my passion.
 My performance projects have included Caitlin’s Cozy Concerts, Ensemble Camellia, and recording solo flute music for release on streaming platforms.
-My strong passion for pedagogy has led me to teach flute privately for over six years.
+My strong passion for pedagogy has led me to teach flute privately since 2016.
 I teach from my home in NDG as well as through the Vanier Music School, the community program of Vanier College.

 You can even take a look at my official credentials!